gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 order even with the recoding of levels that we created to give it more explicit names.
-Because we allow ``lm`` to create indicator variables for us, the main thing you need to do is explore the model summary and look for the hint at the baseline level that is not displayed after the name of the categorical variable.
+Because we allow ``lm`` to create indicator variables for us, the main thing you need to do is explore the model summary and look for the hint at the baseline level that is not displayed after the name of the categorical variable. \index{indicator}

 \indent We can also work out the impacts of adding an indicator variable to the model in general in the theoretical model with a single quantitative predictor $x_i$